 family friends, then the adults will need to provide other official documents for the child to

 Where a child is travelling alone without their parents, then a letter of authorisation to leave

-the country signed by the child’s parents or legal guardians of the child together with copies
+the country signed by the child’s parents or legal guardians of the child, together with copies of

-In general, it is best to carry copies of all documents verifying your ties to any
+To avoid any issues, it is best to carry copies of all documents verifying your relationship to

 any child that may be accompanying you when you travel.